-The parties are obliged to submit the following documents to the CREE: (i) the merger agreement, signed and certified before a notary public; (ii) minutes of the shareholders' meeting at which the decision on the merger was adopted; and (iii) the decision on the issuance of shares based on the merger.
+The parties are obliged to submit the following documents to the CREE: (i) the merger agreement, signed and certified before a notary public; (ii) minutes of the shareholders' meeting at which the decision on the merger was adopted; and (iii) the request(s) for deregistration of one or more of the companies being merged.
 These documents must be submitted to the CREE no later than 15 days after receipt of the CMC decision on the registration of shares based on the merger.